 |Not available on mobile devices||Only available at official GED testing centers|

-There are four separate GED subtests that (in most states) must be successfully taken within a two-year time frame.
+There are four separate GED subtests that can be completed separately.
 The testing fields are Mathematical Reasoning (Math), Reasoning through Language Arts (Literacy), Science, and Social Studies.
 More information about what GED stands for can be found here.

 The passing score on each GED sub-test is 145 out of a possible 200.
 Scoring occurs on a scale that runs from 100 to 200 points.